 |Term: 1 (2018-19) Teacher: Kelly Howells/ Charlotte Burge|

 The topic this term is ‘My Family’ and the class sensory story is ‘Bernard’s Bath’.
 Where possible we will use this theme as the basis for all our cross-curricular sessions.

 I have added some ideas that you may wish to try at home with your child to support the work we do in class.

 Cognition & Learning

-For cognition and learning this term we will be focusing on the Routes for Learning, EYFS and MAPP targets.
+For cognition and learning this term we will be focusing on the Routes for Learning, and EHCP targets.
 This will allow them to access the basic cognitive skills.
 We will also be focusing on accessing a range of sensory experiences to enhance the pupil’s cognition skills.
 This will be done through sensory bins/bags.
-The sensory activities will be focused around our topic of toys.
+The sensory activities will be focused around our topic of my family.
 Opportunities to explore using all the senses will help pupils develop.
 Pupils will be working as a group and taken individually to work on their individual targets.